Learn about actual and potential costs

 How risky is the Computer Displays supply chain?

-The supply chain for computer displays has a low level of risk.
-Manufacturers face little risk of supply disruptions from the upstream vendors that provide them with the raw materials and components necessary to manufacture computer displays.
-Moreover, computer display manufacturers also have several markets from which they can procure...
+The supply chain for computer displays has a moderate level of risk.
+Manufacturers face some risk of supply disruptions from the upstream vendors that provide them with the raw materials and components necessary to manufacture computer displays.
+However, computer display manufacturers also have several markets from which they can procure...
 Subscribe to learn more.